coder/terraform-provider-coderd/docs/data-sources/template.md

 - `id` (String) The ID of the template to retrieve.
 This field will be populated if a template name is supplied.
 - `name` (String) The name of the template to retrieve.
 This field will be populated if an ID is supplied.
 - `organization_id` (String) ID of the organization the template is associated with.
+This field will be populated if an ID is supplied.
+Defaults to the provider default organization ID.

 ### Read-Only